-In the fall, while the rooms of the museum will be occupied by the Italian performer Chiara Bersani, projects by the Argentine artist Tomás Saraceno dedicated to Giovanni Francia—in collaboration with Fondazione Meru-Medolago Ruggeri for Biomedical Research—and by Lebanese artist and filmmaker Ali Cherri, in collaboration with the Fondazione In Between Art Film, will be presented.
+In the fall, while the rooms of the museum will be occupied by the Italian performer Chiara Bersani, the project by Lebanese artist and filmmaker Ali Cherri, in collaboration with the Fondazione In Between Art Film, will be presented.

-Completing the 2023 program, accompanied by educational activities and workshops for all audiences, are the urban installations by Objects of Common Interest and Salottobuono for Piazza della Libertà and Kilometro Rosso Innovation District respectively, arising from the synergy between the Municipality of Bergamo, Confindustria Bergamo and GAMeC, and the collaboration with the Donizetti Opera festival (organized by the Fondazione Teatro Donizetti) for the new production of Gaetano Donizetti’s opera Il diluvio universale (“The Great Flood”), entrusted to the Italian artist duo MASBEDO.
+Completing the 2023 program, accompanied by educational activities and workshops for all audiences, are the urban installation by Objects of Common Interest for Piazza della Libertà, arising from the synergy between the Municipality of Bergamo, Confindustria Bergamo and GAMeC, and the collaboration with the Donizetti Opera Festival (organized by the Fondazione Teatro Donizetti) for the new production of Gaetano Donizetti’s opera Il diluvio universale (“The Great Flood”), entrusted to the Italian artist duo MASBEDO.